 Otherwise, classic Belgian beer options include Chimay and Duvel, but you can also use the Ommegang Abbey Ale (OMG, is it good) and even consider a dark ale that is sweet with a strong malty backbone and not too hoppy.

 This stew!
-I totally fell for the smoked lardons, we used hickory smoked pork jowl.
+Being a lover of smoked pork I am all for the tasty lardons in the carbonnade.
+We used hickory smoked pork jowl.
 Delicious, I tell you.
 I had bought some watercress for garnish because I thought its subtle, peppery flavor will complement the stew nicely.
 Chris is watercress-ed-out, since he uses it at work…perhaps too often, so he passed on the garnish.
 I loved it though.
 Other ideas include adding baked croutons and grated cheese on top of the stew while still in the pot, then placing the whole thing under the broiler for a minute or two.

 Serving suggestions for Carbonnade a la Flamande